enverbashirov/YOLOv3-mMwave-Radar/README.md

 ## ChangeLog

+18.03.2021 - EB
+- Filtering the empty labels at `yolo.MmwaveDataset`

 17.03.2021 - EB
 - Added new `.\checkpoints` folder for saving network training status
 - Loss is returning 'nan' after 2nd or 3rd iteration